seanboyce/TRNG/BOM.md

 - 2x two-pin JST connector
 - 1x LM7803 linear regulator (alternative to a buck converter to get 3.3V)
 - 1x covenant with the Old Powers

+#Notes:

+1. The optional crystal as a clock source for the attiny is untested.
+Maybe double check I connected it right.
+If using it, the 12pF caps are required.
+2. The JST connectors are handly for connecting power to the board through J1.
+It's expected that you bridge the middle pin of J1 to VCC of the input voltage.
+It's connected to the enable pin of the MT3608
+3. J2 lets you bypass the integrated boost converter, e.g. if you just want to supply ~12V to the board.
+In this case, all of the boost converter parts should not be added to the board.
+4. Strictly speaking, the Attiny261A could be eliminated by just using the PIO of the pi pico.
+However, I often use this design in cases where Internet connectivity is not useful -- in these cases I just don't populate the Pi Pico, which is more expensive than an Attiny261A.
+Also I wrote the Von Neumann extractor for the attiny ages ago so already had it.